Robocup-simplus/simplus_vrep/EASY_SETUP.md

 ## World setup
 Go to the `simplus_vrep/easy_setup/ubuntu_16` directory, right click and open the terminal then write `sudo sh simulator.sh`
 ## Run
+There is two methods to communicate with the robot:
+Approach1: is based on V-rep python API (there is no client and server),
+Approach2: is based on remote API (the teams should use client to control robot and the server is responnsible for other things prepared by technical committee)

+> Remember to Stop the V-REP Simulator (by the V-REP Stop bottom) & Play agein (by the V-REP Start bottom) before starting a new Run.

 ### Approach1
 Go to the `simplus_vrep/easy_setup/ubuntu_16` directory, right click and open the terminal then write `sudo sh run1.sh`
 ### Approach2